achiez/NebulaAuth-Steam-Desktop-Authenticator-by-Achies/README.md

 3. Login confirmation code (click to copy)
 4. Main confirmation window
 5. Search by login or SteamID (7xxxxxxxxxxxxx)
-6. Confirm login from another device
+6. Confirm login on another device
 7. Hyperlink to the official application page with attribution

 ## Settings